nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 You will be able to create, view, update and delete the workouts and plans you have created and store them in the application.
 You will also be able to schedule your workout plans for a week (7 days).

-This user guide is design to help you to understand what WerkIt can offer you.
-You can also follow this guide closely to understand how WerkIt works, such as knowing the commands to perform the different functions that WerkIt have.
+This user guide is designed to help you understand what WerkIt! can offer you.
+You can also follow this guide closely to understand how WerkIt! works, such as knowing the commands to perform the different functions that WerkIt! has.

 ### Terminology
 Please take note of these few terms.
 It is explained as below: